Choosing a Canoe for Wildlife Photography (for use with a 500mm lens)

 For my needs a medium to larger recreational, some smaller expeditions, and sport canoes fit the bill, as long as they met the desired characteristics.

-While you can somewhat judge a canoe by it's white paper specifications, nothing replaces actually taking the product for a test ride.
+While you can somewhat judge a canoe by its white paper specifications, nothing replaces actually taking the product for a test ride.
 Unfortunately there are few resellers where one can test multiple brands and sizes of canoes in the water.

 I considered the following models listed in order of size:

-Old Town Pack - Tested.
+• Old Town Pack - Tested.

 Length - 12' ; Width (at waterline) - 31.75" ; Depth - 11.5" ; Weight - 33 lbs (Royalex)